xavierolivenza/TorreRacing/README.md

 R,F ➣ While in free camera, move it up and down

+2,3,4,5,6,7,8 ➣ Teleport to different locations in the map

 ##Win lose condition

 Win ➣ Get as low time as you can and end the race making your way into the barn.
+Running over a chicken lowers your time 2 sec.

 Lose ➣ Fell off the circuit to the void.

 ##Warning

 Hardly ever the vehicle velocity becomes nan (int the title it will show up as 0) and the car fly away and the screen becomes black, close and restart the .exe.

+Sometimes some chickens may fly away extremely fast, we hope that doesn't bother you.

-We are sorry for the inconvinience.
+We are sorry for the inconviniences.

 ## Credits